0ctacity/.github/GOVERNANCE.md

 A maintaining team may transfer a project to another team when both teams agree.

-The steward may intervene in a transfer when necessary.
+The Organization Lead may intervene in a transfer when necessary.

 When a maintaining team no longer wishes or is no longer able to continue a project, it should first seek another team willing to assume responsibility.